Collector Groups

 What is a Collector Group?

-A Collector Group is a group of SL1 Data Collectors.
+A collector group—sometimes referred to as a CUG—is a group of SL1 Data Collectors.
 Data Collectors retrieve data from managed devices and applications.
 This collection occurs during initial discovery, during nightly updates, and in response to policies defined for each managed device.
 The collected data is used to trigger events, display data in the user interface, and generate graphs and reports.

 Grouping multiple Data Collectors allows you to: